ktor-doc-jp/ktor-doc-jp/pages/quickstart/application.md

 allowing you to include only the functionality that you will need.

 For a list of these modules, please check the [Artifacts](/artifacts) page.
-In this case you only need to include `ktor-server-netty`.
+In this case, you only need to include `ktor-server-netty`.

 These dependencies are hosted on [Bintray](https://bintray.com/kotlin/ktor) and as such the right repositories need to be added to your build script.

-For more detailed guide on setting up build files with different build systems see:
+For a more detailed guide on setting up build files with different build systems see:

 * [Setting up Gradle Build](/quickstart/gradle.html)
 * [Setting up Maven Build](/quickstart/maven.html)